kernelpoppers/ctf_tools/README.md

 ### Things you may want to consider adding with your contribution
 * Short details of the challenge it helped solve
 * Command line arguments and how you used them
+* Use links for useful webpages instead of their homepage
 * Anything else you think could be helpful

 ## All Around Tools